KTruong88/wizzair/README.md

 <a href="https://ktruong88.github.io/">Portfolio</a>

 <h4>A clone of Wizzair.com's website.</h4>
-<p>Utilizing Vue.js components, created a fully responsive, identical website with most of the functionality.</p>
+<p>Utilizing Vue.js components, created a responsive, identical website with most of the functionality.</p>

 ![screenshot of homepage](https://github.com/KTruong88/wizzair/blob/master/images/ss1.png)